ctsidev/Wherry---Gestational-Diabetes/README.md

 *******************************************************************************************************
 ### SITE SPECIFIC CODES:
 *******************************************************************************************************
 The code was originally written to run on the UCLA EPIC implementation and certain reference codes might vary from site to site.
-Adecuate commetns are included in the script to check for these differences and improve the output quality.
+Adequate comments are included in the script to check for these differences and improve the output quality.

 The encounter data set includes the PCORNET visit type.
-This repository uses a UCLA develoepd table to match encounters to their PCORNET visit type equivalent.
+This repository uses a UCLA developed table to match encounters to their PCORNET visit type equivalent.
 Other sites will have to leverage their own resources to calculate the visit_type.

 *******************************************************************************************************